Why Choose RCCA?

 By 1979, the Lord had provided the new church building for Ross Corners Baptist Church, and all classes were moved to the present site with expansions to the Gym-Ed building and use of the lower level of the church building.
 Over the years, the Lord has blessed the Academy and enabled RCCA to improve its facilities, to establish sound Christian curriculum, to build quality music and sports programs, and to add an array of other extra-curricular activities and recognition programs.

 RCCA graduates invariably find success in the college of their choice, and RCCA alumni are engaged in Christian ministry, education, health care professions, law, science and technology, and many other vocations.
 Today many “second generation” students are enrolled at the Academy, and a portion of the faculty are RCCA alumni.

-As of September 1st, 2016, the Ross Corners Baptist Church turned the operations of the school over to RC Christian Academy, Inc. an independent 501(c)(3) corporation governed by parents, teachers, and alumni.
+As of September 1st, 2016, the Ross Corners Baptist Church turned the operations of the school over to RC Christian Academy, Inc. an independent 501(c)(3) corporation governed by a School Board of Directors.